maskint/maskint.github.io/README.md

-# Nerfies
+# MaskINT

-This is the project page for MaskINT
+This is the project page for [MaskINT](https://arxiv.org/pdf/2312.12468.pdf)

 # Website License